KyleAMathews/blog/pages/2017-1-31---introducting-typefaces-easiest-way-to-self-host-fonts/index.md

 web-dev workflows.
 When something becomes 10x faster or easier, this frees us to build new and better things.

-And just as Typefaces builds on previous automations, now that we have automated this part of our workflow, it opens the door for [automating futher font-loading optimizations](https://www.zachleat.com/web/comprehensive-webfonts/).
+Building for the web involves dozens of interconnected workflows.
+The last 3-5 years have seen workflow after workflow get automated.
+And the exciting thing is that each new automation enables workflows downstream from it to be automated as well.
+So just as Typefaces builds on previous automations such as Webpack and NPM, now that we have automated this part of our workflow (self-hosting), it opens the door for [automating futher font-loading optimizations](https://www.zachleat.com/web/comprehensive-webfonts/).

 Let me know what you think and please [come over to